raspberrypilearning/ML-image-detection-starter/en/step_2.md

 You can easily export your model by clicking the button shown on the top right of your screen:
 ![Export Button](images/exportbutton.png)

-This will show you a popup asking you to choose few options.
+This will show you a pop-up asking you to choose few options.

 Ensure you have **Upload (shareable link)** selected and click **Upload my model**.
 This will save your image recognition model to the cloud and return a URL we can use in Scratch.